GTPB/ADER19F/pages/tutorial1.md

 ---
 layout: page
-title: Using DESeq2 in R
+title: Exercise 1 - Using DESeq2 in R
 ---

-# Exercise 1 - Using DESeq2 in R

 This document demonstrates how to use *DESeq2* in the *R environment* to perform a differential expression analysis using the the Trapnell datasets as an example.
 We will first need to tell R what samples are going to be analysed, then run the *DESeq2* pipeline and plot the results of the analysis.
 <br/>

 ## Setting up the environment

 First we need to make sure that R is running on the same directory where we placed the counts files (the files called trapnell_counts_C1_R1.tab, trapnell_counts_C1_R2.tab, etc...).
-To do this either type `setwd("path/to/directory")` in the R console, or use the *Files* panel to navigate to the counts directory and then select *More -> Set As Working Directory*.
+To do this either type <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">setwd("path/to/directory")</span> in the R console, or use the *Files* panel to navigate to the counts directory and then select *More -> Set As Working Directory*.
 <br/>

 ## Setting up the count data and metadata